AutoMQ/.github/profile/README.md

 * 🚀 Second-level partition migration without data duplication.
 * 🧙 Stateless Broker, offloading data to S3, enabling computation using Spot instances.

-Welcome to scan the QR code to join our technical discussion group, where you can exchange experiences with tech experts, share insights, and collectively explore the forefront of technology.
+Welcome to join our technical discussion group, where you can exchange experiences with tech experts, share insights, and collectively explore the forefront of technology.